eshsrobotics/2022bot/README.md

     1. ~~Top flywheel speed: The voltage to apply to the top flywheel~~.

+        Reduces topspin.
 We plan to always make this a multiple of the bottom flywheel's speed, so it does not need to be considered in our model.

-So our goal is to determine the two equations
+So our goal is to determine the two equations *F* and *G* so that
 ```
     s = F(d)
     θ = G(d)
 ```
-which correctly launch the ball into the target from the given shooting distance `d`.
+will correctly launch the ball into the target from the given shooting distance `d`.

 #### Gathering data ####

-To gather enough data to solve the unknown equations for the independent variables, we need to position the robot (really, position the *Limelight*) at fixed distances and heights and then attempt to find a flywheel speed and hood angle that will reliably sink the shot.
+To gather enough data to solve the unknown equations for the dependent variables, we need to position the robot (really, position the *Limelight*) at fixed distances and heights and then attempt to find a flywheel speed and hood angle that will reliably sink the shot.
 The indexer should only release the